DHTMLX/gantt-docs/data/desktop/export.md

 ~~~

 {{note
-Note, the date format is defined by the api/gantt_xml_date_config.md config
+Note, the date format is defined by the api/gantt_date_format_config.md config.
 }}

 <a id="customdata"></a>